 Roger Cutsforth, CEO of The Radio Academy, is to step down from the organisation after three years.

 If your name's not down, you're not getting in.

 Radio Academy Chief Executive Roger Cutsforth tells us about the upcoming Segue event happening in Leeds in October, plus looks ahead to the 2018 ARIAS.

-The Radio Academy is launching a brand-new national radio and audio event, Segue to be held in Leeds over two days on October 18th and 19th.
+The Radio Academy’s national radio and audio event, Segue is returning to Leeds this October 17th and 18th for its second year.

-BBC Radio 1's Scott Mills will host the 2017 UK Audio and Radio Industry Awards in Leeds.
+KISS presenters Melvin and Pandora will jointly host this year’s Audio and Radio Industry Awards in Leeds.

 Stuart Clarkson talks to speakers and attendees at this year’s Radio Festival at the British Library, held on Tuesday 15th May 2018.

 A new awards event has been launched to help celebrate radio and audio created by 8 to 18-year-olds.

 The Radio Academy has chosen an all-female list to receive its latest Fellowship awards.